Chief Medical Office

 Dr. Cornelia (Nel) Wieman

 Dr. Wieman completed her medical degree and psychiatry specialty training at McMaster University.
 Canada's first female Indigenous psychiatrist, Dr. Wieman has more than 20 years' clinical experience, working with Indigenous people in both rural/reserve and urban settings.
 Her previous activities include co-directing an Indigenous health research program in the Dalla Lana School of Public Health at the University of Toronto and the National Network for Indigenous Mental Health Research, being Deputy Chair of Health Canada's Research Ethics Board, and serving on CIHR's Governing Council.
 She has also worked and taught in many academic settings, has chaired national advisory groups within First Nations Inuit Health Branch - Health Canada, and has served as a Director on many boards, including the Indspire Foundation and Pacific Blue Cross.
 Dr. Wieman served as the President of the Indigenous Physicians Association of Canada (IPAC) from 2016-2022.
 She was one of the 6 Indigenous physician founders of the National Consortium on Indigenous Medical Education (NCIME).
-She has been appointed to the BC Provincial Task Team charged with ensuring implementation of the recommendations arising from the “In Plain Sight" report.
+She was appointed to the BC Provincial Task Team charged with beginning implementation of the recommendations arising from the “In Plain Sight" report.
+Dr. Wieman was also presented with the King Charles III Coronation Medal in 2024.

 Specializations: Mental Health and Wellness / Addictions, Trauma-Informed Practice, Cannabis, Communications and Wellness Initiatives.